-Nick Taylor is volunteering as a Infrastructure Adviser with the Ministry of Education and Human Resource Development (MEHRD) in Solomon Islands as part of the VSA Partnerships programme.
-He will complete his assignment in July 2017.
+Nick Taylor volunteered as a Infrastructure Adviser with the Ministry of Education and Human Resource Development (MEHRD) in Solomon Islands as part of the VSA Partnerships programme.
+He completed his assignment in July 2017.

 Published on 19th May 2017

 A small hiccup of fog in Christchurch meant that I missed my connecting flight to Honiara.
 So I ended up staying a night in Brisbane before making it to Honiara the following day.
 After this false start, the first week and a half has gone really well.

 It was an eye opening experience coming off the plane and driving into town with the VSA Programme Manager for the first time.
 The country is vastly different from New Zealand in heaps of ways – much hotter, completely different culture and evidence that it is more under-developed.
 However, the people have been very friendly and easy to get along with.
 After a week I am already much more settled and feel comfortable negotiating daily life in Honiara.